skyzyx/rg35xx-garlicos-macos-instructions/README.md

     First sector (34-62333918, default = 1189888) or {+-}size{KMGTP}:
     ```

-1. When it asks you the first and last sector, press `enter` on both of these to use the default values.
+1. When it asks you the for first and last sector, press `enter` on both of these to use the default values.

     ```plain
     enter